-Pain relief for a single shot TAP block should last for 12-24 hours.
-Pain relief for a single shot QL block should last for 8-18 hours.
+Pain relief depends on the type of numbing medicine used to do the block and if a catheter is left in place.
 If you have a catheter, a very small tube is left in place.
 The tube gives you a constant dose of numbing medicine until it is taken out.

-If a patient is not able to have an epidural, a TAP or QL block may be an option.
+If a patient cannot have an epidural, a TAP or QL block may be an option.
 While it depends on the length and type of surgery, both blocks can be done before or after surgery.
-Your anesthesia doctor will talk about the pros and risks of each block with you.
+Your doctor will talk to you about the benefits and risks.

 With an epidural, the numbing medicine and pain control continues for as long as the catheter is left in.
 This is due to the constant dose of medicine through a catheter.
 The numbness from a TAP or QL block may not be as dense or complete as the numbness from an epidural.

-What are the pros of TAP and QL blocks?
+What are the benefits of TAP and QL blocks?

 Both blocks use a shot of medicine to numb around your nerves and help with pain control.
-Using numbing agents may help to decrease the amount of opioid pain medicines needed to treat your pain after surgery.
+Using numbing agents may help to lower the amount of opioid pain medicines needed to treat pain after surgery.
 Unlike epidurals, these blocks should not cause your muscles to be weak.

-What are the risks of TAP and QL blocks?While TAP and QL blocks are very safe, slight risks include:
+While TAP and QL blocks are very safe, slight risks include:

 In rare cases: